SendiAp/Remaining/README.md

-## Two peanuts were walking down the street.
-One was a salted
+## What do you call a beehive without the b's?
+An eehive.